-The Secretariat maintains 12 months of forward draft agendas for the JAC which is reflective of the JAC annual work program.
+The Secretariat maintains 12 months of forward draft agendas for each of the advisory committees which are reflective of the work program.
 Any items to be considered on future agendas are to be raised with the Secretariat for inclusion on the forward draft agendas.